Japan changed its COVID-19 hospitalization policy: Here's what you need to know

 Moderate I patients suffer from shortness of breath and show signs of pneumonia but do not need oxygen, while moderate II patients have respiratory failure and need to receive oxygen.
 Severe illness, meanwhile, indicates the patient has severe pneumonia and needs to be admitted to an intensive care unit and receive treatment such as being put on a ventilator or extracorporeal membrane oxygenation machine.

-Until the policy shift, in general a broader range of patients were admitted to hospital, including those who were considered to have a high risk of falling severely ill.
-Asymptomatic patients and those who had mild symptoms — a cough and a high fever but no signs of pneumonia or difficulty breathing — were sent to hotels, and they were only allowed to quarantine at home due to extenuating circumstances.
+Until the policy shift, in general a broader range of patients were admitted to hospital, including those who were considered to have a high risk of becoming severely ill.
+Asymptomatic patients and those who had mild symptoms — a cough and a high fever but no signs of pneumonia or difficulty breathing — were sent to hotels, and they were only allowed to quarantine at home under extenuating circumstances.

 What prompted the changes?